 From a policy perspective, Islamophobia is a hostility that is directed at and serves to exclude people.
 While animosity towards the religion is frequently used as a justification for these sentiments, this hostility is also a product of animosity towards race, ethnicity and culture.
-A case in point is the conflation between ethnic and religious insults (such as the application of "pki" when the pejorative term is expressed in hostility towards a Muslim as well as an ethnic identity), or the reality that British Sikhs have frequently unfortunate targets been the of Islamophobic abuse on the basis of their ethnicity and assumed connection to a Muslim identity.
+A case in point is the conflation between ethnic and religious insults (such as application of "p\ki" when the pejorative term is expressed in hostility towards a Muslim as well as an ethnic identity), or the reality that British Sikhs have frequently unfortunate targets the Islamophobic abuse on the basis of their ethnicity and assumed connection to a Muslim identity.